-It is possible for a student to receive terms of WCG and/or CBS, in addition to the typical 3 quarters/2 semesters, within the same year.
+It is possible for a student to receive summer term funding of WCG and/or CBS, in addition to the typical 3 quarters/2 semesters, within the same year.

 For students earning academic credits, they may enroll and receive payments for up to four quarters or three semesters during the year.